top of page

 Please bring the items below and nothing else:

-• two 8 ft x10 ft tarps (below and above tent floor. to reduce moisture and protect tent.)
+• two 8 ft x10 ft tarps (below and above tent floor. to reduce moisture buildup and protect tent.)

-• camping mattress/cot
+• camping mattress/sleeping pad

 • sleeping bag